Table of Contents Show

 The campground is situated back from the water and directly opposite the highway road from the lake.
 The camp area is heavily wooded with large pines which blocks much light and leaves the campsites a little dark.

 One of the famous features of the park is Ehrman Mansion which must be definitely visited.

 10. Camp Shelley

-Located just one and a half miles away from Lake Tahoe, Camp Shelley is another popular site for camping in Lake Tahoe.
+Located just one and a half miles away from Lake Tahoe, Camp Shelley is another popular site for camping.
 It offers a classic forest campsite and you might even be able to drive to the river without waiting at work or paying for parking.
-The Camp Shelley is situated just beside Highway 89and has twenty-five separate camping locations which include fire pits with picnic tables, grills, and near restroom facilities with flush restrooms and hot showers.
+Camp Shelley is situated just beside Highway 89 and has twenty-five separate camping locations which include fire pits with picnic tables, grills, and near restroom facilities with flush restrooms and hot showers.